the-events-calendar/event-tickets/readme.txt

 * Fix - Disable saving Stripe Webhook Signing Secret before validation.
 [ET-1497]
 * Enhancement - Add a new notice to set up permalinks to something different than "Plain" in order to use Tickets Commerce.
 [ET-1521]
 * Enhancement - Add links to "Settings" and "Getting started" on the plugin action links.
 [ET-1525]
+* Language - 2 new strings added, 20 updated, 0 fuzzied, and 3 obsoleted

 = [5.4.0.2] 2022-06-06 =